kamalmlzka/kamalmlzka/README.md

 - 👋 Hi, I’m @kamalmlzka
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python, Golang, CSS
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Telkom University
-- 📫 How to reach me search for me
+- 📫 How to reach me

 <!---
 kamalmlzka/kamalmlzka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.